bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
+- A unique ID.
 - Referenced [Route](#route) must exist.

 Result:
-- The Route Points ID is set to be equal to the [Route's](#route) ID.
 - The newly posted Route Points object replaces the already existing one.

 ### Delete
-The Route Points object is always deleted if and only if the referenced [Route](#route) is deleted.
+The Route Points object is always deleted if and only if the referenced [Route](#route) is deleted or when the a new Route Points object is posted with the same Route ID.

 ## Stop